youssefsafwat2/Travel-List/README.md

 1. Enter the name of the item you want to add to your packing list.
 2. Click "Add" to add the item to the list.
 3. Click the checkbox next to an item to mark it as packed/unpacked.
-4. To delete an item, click the delete button (trash icon) next to the item.
+4. To delete an item, click the delete button (❌ icon) next to the item.
 5. To clear the entire list, click "Clear List", then confirm the action in the popup.

 ## Technologies Used